-The graduate must be identified: for a robust ability to understand the territory, in terms of superficial and deep geological structures; for understanding the temporal development of the natural mechanisms that influence the evolution of the territory; for the ability to process data collected in terms of modern cartographic representation; for the ability to recognize the evolution of the geological environment, also in relation to the anthropic activity.
+Graduates in Geological Sciences must be identified: for a solid ability to read the territory, in terms of superficial and deep geological structure; for the ability to understand the modalities and the temporal development of the natural mechanisms that influence the evolution of the territory; for the ability to process and translate the data collected in terms of modern cartographic representation; for the ability to recognize the evolution of the geological environment, also in relation to the incidence of anthropic activity.

-In compliance with the principles of European harmonization, the outgoing skills developed by graduates during the degree course meet the specific requirements listed below according to the Dublin descriptor system:
+In compliance with the principles of European harmonization, the output skills developed by graduates during the degree course meet the specific requirements set out below according to the Dublin descriptor system:

-- Knowledge and understanding - ability to think in a large-scale space-time context typical of Earth Sciences; understanding of a multi- and interdisciplinary systemic approach to complex natural systems, with recognition of the processes responsible for the formation of rocks; knowledge of safety rules; ability to work independently.
+- Knowledge and understanding - ability to reason in a large-scale space-time context characteristic of Earth Sciences; understanding of the multi- and interdisciplinary systemic approach to complex natural systems, with recognition of the processes responsible for rock formation; knowledge of safety standards; ability to work independently.

-The acquisition of the knowledge and understanding skills will be verified by passing the exams, and through laboratory and field activities.
+The verification of the acquisition of the knowledge and understanding listed above will take place by passing the teaching exams relating to the basic and characterizing areas, and through laboratory and field exercises.

-- Ability to apply knowledge and understanding - ability to accurately record and describe natural materials; to independently analyze geomaterials in the field and in the laboratory and to describe, analyze, and report the results.
-Ability to apply quantitative methods with a professional approach to geological problems in a broad context.
-Ability to operate through informatic systems.
+- Ability to apply knowledge and understanding (applying knowledge and understanding) - ability to accurately record and describe natural materials; to independently analyze geomaterials in the field and in the laboratory, to describe, analyse, document and report the results.
+Ability to apply quantitative methods with a professional approach to geological problems in the broadest sense.
+Ability to operate using computer systems.

-The acquisition of the skills to apply the knowledge and understanding will be verified through the integration of field and laboratory exercises for the application of quantitative methods.
-Examination tests will include the preparation of written documents and practical tests.
+The verification of the acquisition of the ability to apply the knowledge and understanding listed above will take place through the integration of tests in the field and in the laboratory with exercises in the application of quantitative methods.
+The drafting of written papers and the passing of practical tests will be evaluated in the context of the exams.

-- Making judgments - assessment of the complexities of the natural environment; interest in quality; recognize the responsibilities of Earth Sciences and their role in the society.
+- Making judgments - assessment of the complexities of the natural environment; interest in quality; recognize the responsibilities of Earth Sciences and its role in society, such as spatial planning and the use and conservation of its resources.

-Acquisition of independent judgment will be verified by evaluating the acquisition of ethical principles towards nature and the environment.
-The ability to estimate the quality and reliability of geological data aimed at defining geological risk and correct use of the natural resources will be verified.
+The verification of the acquisition of independent judgment will take place by evaluating the acquisition by the student during the examination of the ethical principles and behavior towards nature and the environment.
+The ability to estimate the quality and reliability of groups of geological data aimed at the definition of geological risk, the protection and correct use of natural resources will be verified.

-- Communication skills - oral and written communication in the mother tongue; knowledge of technical language in a second language, ability to team-working by correctly transferring information, ideas, problems and solutions related to Earth Sciences.
-Ability to speak with both specialist and non-specialist operators.
+- Communication skills - oral and written communication in mother tongue; knowledge of the technical language in a second language, ability to work in a team correctly transferring information, ideas, problems and solutions related to Geological Sciences.
+Ability to communicate with both specialist and non-specialist operators.

-These results will be achieved and verified, in particular, through the preparation of the final dissertation, normally related to the training internship activity.
-The latter must be written by the student at the end of the course of study and presented orally to a specific commission during the final exam.
-The student will also have to prepare documents in digital form through the use of commonly used software aimed at promoting synthetic and effective communication.
+These results will be achieved and verified in particular through the preparation and evaluation of the final exam, normally connected to the training internship activity carried out, which must be written by the student at the end of the course of study and presented orally to a special commission for the final exam.
+The student will also have to prepare papers in digital form through the use of commonly used software aimed at promoting concise and effective communication.

-- Learning skills - Ability to develop and acquire additional skills to manage complex information deriving from a multidisciplinary approach to the natural environment; ability to consult databases and other information on the network necessary for continuous updating.
+- Learning skills - Ability to develop and acquire additional skills to manage complex information resulting from a multidisciplinary approach to the natural environment; ability to consult databases and other online information necessary for continuous updating.